voxlz/kanjiken-kanjivg/my_code/kanji.md

 ### Avoid mismatch strokes and unicode representations

 Variants and Original characters.
 If it's a variant but has no original character, that means there is no proper unicode representation of the component, which is undesirable.
 Like 滕 with the top strokes leaning inward like 𣳾.

+### Custom radicals

+I have invented new radicals.
+This was due to not finding a good reduction of strokes with the available unicode characters.

+* ⿖ (amongus, 4 comps) : part of  薦,  鹿
+* ⿗ (drag-on, 5 comps) : part of 龍

+### Shin(j)i(tai) kanji

+Kanji where joyo is using old radical / version of kanji compared to shinjitai (extended).

+* 籠 Jōyō -> 篭 shinjitai